 Gunmen opened fire and tossed hand grenades at the Westgate Mall in the nation's capital during busy shopping hours.
+France says two of its citizens were killed in the attack.
 Children were among the wounded.

 The Interior Ministry's permanent secretary, Mutea Iringo, told reporters in Nairobi that security forces gained access to the mall several hours after the attack began and were evacuating civilians and searching for the attackers.

 "The specialized security services have at the moment gained access into the building and are now evacuating civilians from the mall and searching for the criminals."

 Officials said they believed the attackers were hiding inside the mall, but there were concerns that some of the 10 or more gunmen escaped by mingling with shoppers fleeing the building.

 One survivor who had been trapped inside the mall for several hours said he heard leaders of the attack speaking in a language he did not understand.

 Al-Shabab claimed in messages posted on Twitter that its "mujahideen" carried out the assault in retaliation for Kenya's military intervention in Somalia.